 Despite the current challenging environment, oil companies continue to undertake major projects in the North Sea.
-For instance, Maersk has major projects planned in the North Sea including Culzean and the Tyra Southeast expansion and major recent project announcements from Statoil included Johan Sverdrup, Johan Castberg and Snorre 2040.
+For instance, Maersk has major projects planned in the North Sea including Culzean and major recent project announcements from Statoil included Johan Sverdrup.
 The Group has delivered, through the main yards in Europe, legs and piles for nearly all large offshore investments developed by Statoil and Maersk over the past years and expects to be able to provide its products for such key customers in the coming years.
 New developments to enhance production from mature fields may also lead to new investments that require the Group's products.